 To reduce the risk of HPV infection it’s important that you use a condom during sex, including oral and anal sex.

-An unhealthy lifestyle, poor diet and poor oral hygiene can put you at greater risk of developing mouth or throat cancer
+An unhealthy lifestyle and poor diet can put you at greater risk of developing mouth or throat cancer.

 There are several things you can do to prevent oral cancer, the best way to reduce risk is to:

 - Drink within recommended low risk drinking guidelines.
 The Drinkaware appor MyDrinkaware tool may be helpful if you’re trying to cut down.

 - Eat a balanced diet, take regular exercise